 - everyone deserves to be treated with respect and dignity.

-Information about a school’s values, philosophy and vision will set the tone and direction of the Student Engagement Policy.
+Information about a school’s values, philosophy and vision will set the tone and direction of the policy.
 This information should include:

 - any engagement and wellbeing goals and targets related to school improvement strategies and actions identified through the school’s strategic and annual implementation planning process